RetroReversing/retroReversing/pages/consoles/saturn/SegaSaturnSDK.md

 Well it seems to be data that by default gets put on every disk, including the Sega "Warning Message" that plays when you try to put a game in an Audio CD player.
 Also it includes fonts used to display the warning message at the start of each game.

-It looks like the file `sega_wrn.da` is the audio file that plays when you put a sega saturn disc in an audio player.
+It looks like the file `sega_wrn.da` is the audio file that plays when you put a Sega Saturn disc in an audio player.

 ### SEGALIB (Libraries)
-One of the very nice things about the sega saturn SDK is that it actually contains the full source code to all the libraries that make up the SDK.
-The C and ASM source files are all located inside the SEGALIB folder seperated into folders based on the library name.
+One of the very nice things about the Sega Saturn SDK is that it actually contains the full source code to all the libraries that make up the SDK.
+The C and ASM source files are all located inside the SEGALIB folder separated into folders based on the library name.

 Each folder contains a:
 * .a library for GCC compiler linking